 - Kimberly Todd Wade

-been drafted to fight in a distant war.
+drafted to fight in a distant war.
 Will they ever return?
 Yohl can’t afford to wait.
 Her hungry children must be fed.
-It’s time to dig up Yohl’s past, for her
+It’s time to dig up Yohl’s past, for her mother was a

-itself on the verge of economic collapse.
+the verge of economic collapse.
 Can the religious spectacle of human sacrifice provoke the Gods’ beneficence?
-If the Maya ceremonies and myths fail,
+If the Maya ceremonies and myths fail, Yohl has recourse

 |Don't Write What You Know;